ilirvg/llm-app/README.md

 # LLM Chat App

-A simple Node.js application that uses the Groq API to create a chat interface with the Llama 3 (8B) model.
+A Node.js application that uses LangChain and the Groq API to create a chat interface with the Llama 3 (8B) model.

 ## Features

 - Interactive chat interface to talk with Llama 3 AI model
+- Leverages LangChain for prompt engineering and chain composition
 - Uses Groq API for fast, efficient AI responses
 - Simple, clean web UI
 - Express.js backend